Rage Against the Machine Album Reviews

 1992, 5.5/10

-Rap with guitars existed before Rage Against The Machine; Run D.M.C. effectively pioneered the genre, and bands like But Rage Against The Machine added a political edge.
+Rap with guitars existed before Rage Against The Machine.
+Run D.M.C. effectively pioneered the genre, but Rage Against The Machine added a political edge.
 The Tibetan Monk self-immolation on the cover is only the tip of the iceberg, with Zack de la Rocha’s lyrics addressing US intervention, capitalism, and radical leftist politics.
 With a powerful, funky rhythm section, and a a very creative guitarist in Tom Morello, the Rage Against The Machine sound is intoxicating.

 As a standalone song, ‘Killing In The Name’ is one of the 1990’s great singles, with a pounding riff, a squeaky Morello solo, and a memorable coda.
 But a full album of de la Rocha yelling political slogans over metallic guitar with zero stylistic variation makes for tough listening.
 While I don’t think the band ever topped ‘Killing in the Name’, their albums would become more enjoyable with more detailed production.